-Based on their practical experience and what research says is the most effective practice, they share detailed guidence on how teachers can provide writing study lessons drawing on what real writers do, and how to teach grammar effectively.
+Based on their practical experience and what research says is the most effective practice, the authors share detailed guidance on how teachers can provide writing study lessons drawing on what real writers do and how to teach grammar effectively.
 They also share a variety of authentic class writing projects with accompanying teacher notes that will encourage children to use genres appropriately, creatively and flexibly.

 Chapter 1.
 Why Real-World Writing?

 Chapter 3.
 Welcome Project: Setting Up Your Community Of Writers For The Year

 Chapter 4.
 Will They Remember Writing It?
 How To Plan A Class Writing Project

 Chapter 6.
 How To Teach An Effective Writing Lesson: Using Writing Workshop

 Chapter 7.
 Setting Up Writers’ Notebooks & Personal Writing Projects

 Chapter 8.
 Meeting Children Where They Are: Conducting Effective Pupil Conferences

 Chapter 9.
 They Do The Hard Work So You Don’t Have To: Marking & Target Setting

 Chapter 10.
 Oh For Literature’s Sake!
 How To Build Reading - Writing Connections